nexussays/nexuslib-as3/README.md

 nexuslib is a collection of (in-development) Actionscript libraries.

-The reflection library is production ready (and in-use in production environments).
+The reflection library is production ready and is currently in-use in production environments.

 ## Getting Started